Smoothed Differential Privacy: Properties of Smoothed DP

 Then, we introduce the composition theorem for the smoothed DP, which bounds the smoothed DP property of databases when two or more mechanisms publish their outputs about the same database.

-\begin{proposition}[\textbf{\boldmath Composition}] Let $\calM_i: \calX^{\nagent}\to\calA_i$ be an $(\epsilon_i,\delta_i,\Pi)$-smoothed DP mechanism for any $i\in[k]$.
-Define $\calM_{[k]}:\calX^{\nagent}\to\prod_{i=1}^k\calA_i$ as $\calM_{[k]}(x) = \big(\calM_1(x),\cdots,\calM_k(x)\big)$.
+\begin{proposition}[\textbf{\boldmath Composition}] Let $\calM_i: \calXs\to\calA_i$ be an $(\epsilon_i,\delta_i,\Pi)$-smoothed DP mechanism for any $i\in[k]$.
+Define $\calM_{[k]}:\calXs\to\prod_{i=1}^k\calA_i$ as $\calM_{[k]}(x) = \big(\calM_1(x),\cdots,\calM_k(x)\big)$.
 Then, $\calM_{[k]}$ is $\left(\sum_{i=1}^k\epsilon_i, \sum_{i=1}^k\delta_i,\Pi\right)$-smoothed DP. \end{proposition}

-In practice, $\Pi$ might be hard to accurately characterized.
-The next proposition introduces the pre-processing property of smoothed DP, which says the distribution of data can be replaced by the distribution of features (extracted using any deterministic function).
-For example, in deep learning, the distribution of data can be replaced by the distribution of gradients, which is usually much easier to estimate in real-world training processes.
+In practice, $\Pi$ might be hard to accurately characterize.
+The next proposition introduces the pre-processing property of smoothed DP, which says the distribution of data ($\Pi$) can be replaced by the distribution of features ($f(\Pi)$, defined as follows) if the features are extracted using any deterministic function(s).
+Note that this only replaces the smoothed analysis-related $\Pi$ and the mechanism remains unchanged.
+For example, in deep learning, the distribution of data can be replaced by the distribution of gradients\footnote{Gradient is what the mechanism designers target to privatize for deep neural networks.
+This is because one of the most serious privacy leakage in deep learning is the gradient residue on cloud GPUs (its VRAM can be visible to other cloud users, see \citealp{abadi2016deep}).
+We call gradients as features here because it is calculated according to the data in the database.}, which is usually much easier to estimate in real-world training processes.